Many airline flights nearly empty as virus undercuts travel

 Airport towers at Chicago’s Midway International Airport and McCarran International Airport in Las Vegas remained closed Tuesday, nearly a week after shutting down because some employees tested positive for the new coronavirus.
 FAA workers at eight other facilities have also tested positive.

-Trump administration officials including acting Homeland Security Secretary Chad Wolf and Dr. Anthony Fauci, a member of the White House coronavirus task force, have repeatedly declined to rule out the possibility of halting domestic airline travel while saying no such shutdown was imminent.
+Administration officials have repeatedly declined to rule out the possibility of halting domestic airline travel while saying no such shutdown was imminent.
+Trump said Monday he was not considering new travel restrictions.

+“They thought we were going to have bans within the United States.
+We didn't do that,” he said at a White House briefing.
+“We are not going to have that.
+Hopefully that will take care of itself.”

 The airlines and their labor unions are lobbying Washington for relief.
 A proposal by Senate Republicans would provide $50 billion in loan help and another $8 billion for cargo carriers, but the airlines say they need cash grants to avoid layoffs in an industry that employs about 750,000 people.